New MarketingBy Tom Dougherty

 All your business’ customer interfacing sub-functions must be managed to work in synch toward generating and consolidating the strongest possible Brand – toward generating the most possible revenue for the investment.

 But the boundary drawn by the marketing function between these sub-functions and other business functions that contribute toward the generation and consolidation of the Brand with customers – is a deadly barrier.
-Sub-functions like Product Development, Product Research, Product Experience, Billing, Collections, Customer Care and Credit Control, all play critical roles, not only toward the generation of right Brand, but equally importantly, its sustainability over time.
+Sub-functions like Product Development, Product Research, Product Experience, Billing, Collections, Customer Care, and Credit Control, all play critical roles, not only toward the generation of the right Brand but equally importantly, its sustainability over time.

 These too are legitimate Brand-building functions, and as such, can contribute substantially to the purchase decision that brings in the revenue for your business.
 As long as your business doesn’t demolish existing boundaries between the marketing function and all the other brand-building sub-functions, it is setting itself up for inconsistent, if not competing customer experiences from these functions.
 This means that some revenue investments will be working against other revenue investments, which is the most wasteful thing a business can do!
 (Learn how to better use your brand as a marketing tool here)